leastbad/chrono_trigger/README.md

 ### config.rb

 There is an optional initializer, but right now it just has the `sleep` interval.
-I am very likely to add the ability schedule tasks intended to be running forever to the config.
+I am very likely to add the ability to schedule tasks intended to be running forever to the config.
 Even though you can schedule an event from anywhere, it makes sense to tell people "this is where you should launch your long-running events" so people don't need to think about it.

 ## Installation and Setup